The Return of the “Special

 version of R678 was first co-taught at West Virginia University by Dr. W.

-Michael Reed and myself back in the fall of 1990.
-Since that time, this course
+Michael Reed and me back in the fall of 1990.
+Since that time, this course has

-has evolved into many formats.
-Below are links to two dozen syllabi from the
+evolved into many formats.
+Below are links to two dozen syllabi from the course

-course including the present one.
-Unfortunately, I have yet to locate the
+including the present one.
+Unfortunately, I have yet to locate the original

-original version of the course but did find an outline of the topics addressed.
+version of the course but did find an outline of the topics addressed.
+If you

-If you select this option, I want you to track the history of this course over
+select this option, I want you to track the history of this course over time.
+For

-time.
-For instance, you might explore the topics, people, concepts, etc., that
+instance, you might explore the topics, people, concepts, etc., that were

 single spaced paper on what you discovered (6 to 8 pages with a partner); not